GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/multiple-reporters/index.md

 1. `reporter-1.example` receives a request from the browser.
 1. `reporter-1.example` sends a response that contains the Attribution-Reporting-Register-Source header.
 It could be a regular response but, in this example, it's a redirect to `reporter-2.example` because `reporter-2.example` is another reporter looking to generate and receive attribution reports.
 Note: If `reporter-1` intends to rely completely on `reporter-2` as a measurement service, and does not intend to do any measurement themselves, `reporter-1.example` can omit the `Attribution-Reporting-Register-Source` header.
 1. The browser receives this response.
 It reads `Attribution-Reporting-Register-Source` and hence stores a source event, using `reporter-1.example` as the reporting origin.
-Because this request is a redirect, the browser also makes a new request to `reporter-2.example`.
+1. Because this request is a redirect, the browser also makes a new request to `reporter-2.example`.
 1. `reporter-2.example` responds with a regular response that contains the `Attribution-Reporting-Register-Source` header.
 The destination value in this header must be identical to the destination value of the `Attribution-Reporting-Register-Source` header set by `reporter-1.example`.
 Otherwise, the source will not be registered.
 1. The browser receives this response; it reads `Attribution-Reporting-Register-Source` and stores a source event, using `reporter-2.example` as the reporting origin.

+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/93ZtppXGK51JShTDvO94.png", alt="ALT_TEXT_HERE", width="800", height="426" %}

 ## Rely on `attributionsrc` instead of redirects